Did you know you can directly impact the success of your dental implants?

-It’s possible to receive dental implants years after an extraction.
-Dental implant candidacy depends on a few factors, such as bone density and good overall oral health.
+Candidacy for this procedure depends on a few factors, such as sufficient bone density and good overall oral health.
 The best way to know if you’re a candidate is to schedule a consultation with Dr. Klym at our Petosky office by calling (231) 774-6819.

-During the consultation, he’ll examine your oral health and determine if you’re an ideal candidate.
-At this time, he may also recommend supplemental procedures so that you can qualify for the dental implant procedure.
+During the consultation, he’ll examine your oral health and bone density to determine if you’re an ideal candidate for implants.
+Dr. Klym may also recommend supplemental procedures so that you can qualify for dental implants.

 Can I eat steak with dental implants?

-Yes!
 Once your dental implant has fully healed, you can enjoy a normal diet without any restrictions.
-Best of all, you won’t have to worry about slippage when you’re eating and speaking since the implant is secured to your jaw.
+Best of all, you won’t have to worry about shifting when you’re eating and speaking because the implant is secured to your jaw.

 However, you’ll need to wait at least one week after your procedure before you can enjoy certain foods.
 These include, but aren’t limited to, foods that are:

 - Chewy (bagels, gummies)